Ride dividend stocks for a regular return

 No matter which way you choose to invest in dividend stocks, financial pros say to look for those companies that have enough cash flow to sustain their dividends, have a long history of paying a dividend and have shown a propensity to raise it on a regular basis.

-So what sectors and stocks should you consider when creating a dividend-paying portfolio of stocks?
+So which sectors and stocks should you consider when creating a dividend-paying portfolio of stocks?
 According to investment advisers, there's a slew to choose from in both camps.

-Master limited partnerships in the energy sector, Domash says, also pay out a high dividend and have little risk.
-They trade on the stock market but get the tax advantages of limited partnerships.
-Domash says most of them own natural gas pipelines and pay a dividend yield of 4 percent to 9 percent of earnings, with most in the 5.5 percent to 7.5 percent range.
-While natural gas prices have stabilized and are cheap, usage is increasing, hence increasing volumes processed and transported.
+Master limited partnerships in the energy sector also pay out a high dividend and have little risk, says Harry Domash, publisher of the DividendDetective.com, a website for dividend investors.
+They trade on the stock market, but get the tax advantages of limited partnerships.
+Domash says most of them own natural gas pipelines.

 Mortgage REITs that invest in mortgages backed by commercial properties lose money if the mortgages go into default.
 REITs that invest in residential mortgages insured by government agencies don't have to worry about defaults, but because they borrow funds that they invest at short-term rates, their earnings suffer when short-term rates rise.